• Skip to primary navigation

 Notes

-Grease the muffin tin well to keep the oven baked eggs from sticking to the sides of the pan.
+• Grease the muffin tin or cupcake pan well to keep the oven baked eggs from sticking to the sides of the pan.
+Either use a nonstick spray or use a basting brush to coat each muffin cup with a light coating of olive oil.

-Check the eggs after 14 minutes.
-Depending on your oven and if you choose to add anything to the eggs, they could take up to 17 minutes to bake.
+• For best results, check the egg muffin cups after 14 minutes.
+Baking time may vary depending on your oven and if you choose to add anything to the eggs.
+They could take up to 17 minutes to bake.

-Store baked egg muffins in an airtight container or resealable bag in the refrigerator for up to three days.
+• Allow cooked egg to cool completely before storing refrigerated in an airtight container or resealable bag for up to 3 days.

 Nutrition